 Here are a few tips for helping you to keep your disposal in tip-top shape:

-Leave your disposal running a little while longer after it sounds like all of the food is ground up.
-This will make sure all of the food and particles have made it out of the disposal.
+- Leave your disposal running a little while longer after it sounds like all of the food is ground up.
+This will make sure all of the food and particles have made it out of their disposal.

-Grind citrus peels to prevent weird smells from forming in your disposal.
+- Grind citrus peels to prevent weird smells from forming at your disposal.

 Q: Can My Garbage Disposal Affect My Dishwasher?